 Healthy Fall Foods Safe for Dogs

-Before you get the answer to the question below, please note I am not a veterinarian or dog nutritionist.
-I recommend consulting with your vet prior feeding your dog any of the fruit or vegetables listed in this article.
+For ultimate pet safety, I recommend consulting with your vet prior to feeding your dog any food listed in this article.

 Broccoli is a low-calorie, nutrient-dense vegetable.
 Dogs can eat raw or cooked broccoli in small amounts.
 Be aware it contains isothiocyanates, which are compounds that may irritate your dog’s digestive system if he eats too much of it.